rolkra/rolkra.github.io/_posts/2022-11-11-explore-making-of.md

 Furthermore the paper was presented at the Why R?
 2019 conference in Wrocław, Poland

 Sometimes I was getting contacted by other {explore} users.
-I really loved these conversations, specially with people from Africa.
+I really loved these conversations, especially with people from Africa.

 ## Improving